thechangelog/ping/CONTRIBUTING.md

 # Ping the Changelog

 This repository serves as our open inbox.
-[Ask us anything](https://github.com/thechangelog/ping/issues/new) -- or share your projects, news, or feedback.
+[Ask us anything](https://github.com/thechangelog/ping/issues/new).

+**This is no longer the place for sharing projects, articles, and news.
+That has been moved to ~>** [https://changelog.com/news/submit]()

 ---